fangtian-zhong/fangtian-zhong.github.io/teaching/csci591-fall-2025/syllabus.md

 ### Bonus

-There are three ways to earn bonus points in this class.
+There are two ways to earn bonus points in this class.

 #### Catch errors in course materials